Artificial intelligence in education

-Artificial intelligence in education (often abbreviated as AIEd) is a subfield of educational technology that studies how to use artificial intelligence, such as generative AI chatbots, to create learning environments.
+Artificial intelligence in education (often abbreviated as AIEd) is a subfield of educational technology that studies how to use artificial intelligence (AI) to create learning environments.

-The field considers the ramifications and impacts of AI on existing educational infrastructure, as well as future possibilities and innovations.
-Considerations in the field include data-driven decision-making, AI ethics, data privacy and AI literacy.
+Considerations in the field include data-driven decision-making, AI ethics, data privacy, and AI literacy.
 Concerns include the potential for cheating, over-reliance, equity of access, reduced critical thinking, and the perpetuation of misinformation and bias.

 History

 Efforts to integrate AI into educational contexts have often followed technological advancement in the history of artificial intelligence.

 In the 1960s, educators and researchers began developing computer-based instruction systems, such as PLATO, developed by the University of Illinois.